Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Game - Grammar and Speaking: Matching, Forming Sentences, Controlled Practice - Pair Work - Elementary (A1-A2) - 25 minutes

 In this rewarding comparatives and superlatives game, students practice making comparative and superlative sentences with various nouns and adjectives.
-In pairs, one player starts the game by picking up a noun card, containing three nouns.
-The player then has 30 seconds to find a matching adjective card and make three sentences using all the nouns and adjectives on both cards.
-For example, if a player picks up a noun card with village, town and city, they might select the adjective card with large, larger, and largest, and make the following sentences: A village is large.
+In pairs, students take turns picking up a noun card containing three nouns.
+The student then has 30 seconds to find a matching adjective card and make three sentences using all the nouns and adjectives on both cards.
+For example, if a student picks up a noun card with village, town and city, they might select the adjective card with large, larger, and largest, and make the following sentences: A village is large.
 A town is larger than a village.
 A city is the largest.
-If the player makes three sentences using all the nouns and adjectives on the cards within the time limit, they keep both cards.
-If a player cannot make three sentences within the time limit, they place the noun card at the bottom of the pile and put the adjective card back in its place.
-Play then passes to the other student.
-The player with the most cards at the end of the game wins.
+If the student makes three sentences using all the nouns and adjectives on the cards within the time limit, they keep both cards.
+If a student cannot make three sentences within the time limit, they place the noun card at the bottom of the pile and put the adjective card back in its place.
+The student with the most cards at the end of the game wins.

 Sentence Trio Showdown Preview